 In return for these high costs, many members indicated problems with the condition of the spaces they were renting, citing lack of accessibility; sanitation, ventilation, and security issues; lack of heating, as well as leaks, damp, mould, pests and rodents.
+One member reported: 'The building is unsafe, toilets don't work, running water is unclean, no locks on doors... the building is not really maintained or sanitary in any way.'
 A narrow majority of studio holders (51.9%) said their spaces were not accessible to disabled people.